Master of Public Administration

 Learn to be an effective administrative leader and thoughtful policy analyst with a Master of Public Administration (MPA).
 The Marxe School MPA is ranked among the best in the nation.
 It is fully accredited by NASPAA, the nation’s chief accrediting body for schools of public affairs and administration.

-MPA students develop skills in budgeting, communications, economic analysis, fundraising, management, program evaluation, and research methods.
-Knowledge of American government and public policies in such areas as immigration, the environment, housing, economic development, health care, and foreign affairs is gained during the course of the program.
-Students are prepared to work in either the nonprofit sector or government.
-A public service career may be pursued as an elected officeholder, program manager, policy advocate, or researcher.
+MPA students develop skills in budgeting, communications, economic analysis, fundraising, leadership and management, program evaluation, and research methods.
+Knowledge of U.S. government and public policies in such areas as immigration, the environment, housing, economic development, health care, and foreign affairs is gained during the course of the program.
+Our graduates work in the public interest in government, nonprofits and the private sector.

 Students in the traditional MPA program have the option to complete 12 credits of electives in one of five concentrations: